 Step 2: Point DNS traffic to the NS1 servers.

-- From the zones list, double-click the secondary zone you just created.
+In the NS1 portal, navigate to the list of zones, and double-click the secondary zone you just created.

-- Click the Nameservers tab, and record the URLs for the NS1 servers.
+- Click the Nameservers tab, and then record the URLs listed for the NS1 servers.